Is Your Employment in New Zealand Fair?

 Sick Leave in New Zealand

-Five days of sick pay is entitled only after six months working for one employer.
+Five days of sick pay is entitled only after six months of working for one employer.
 You will get paid the relevant or average daily pay for sick leave.

 For a more in-depth look into these rights, see New Zealand Working Holiday Employment Rights.